 We provide lunch every day.
 On field trip days, we provide a bagged lunch.
-Please inform us of any dietary restrictions your child may have, such as food allergies.
+Please inform us of any dietary restrictions, allergies, or religious beliefs that may impact lunch/breakfast at the school.

 Snacks and Beverages

 Snacks and beverages are permitted at Granite Academy with the following exceptions/guidelines: